 Nancy's interest in politics was sparked while door-knocking for her father Ben in 1995.
 In 2001, she began working as the constituency assistant for Carol Skelton, MP for Saskatoon-Rosetown-Biggar.
 She later moved to Ottawa to continue to work for Carol Skelton as her legislative assistant on Parliament Hill.
 Nancy then worked for Leader of the Official Opposition (Stephen Harper) as Question Period Coordinator and remained there until 2005.

 Following her work on the 2006 federal election, Nancy became a part of the issues management team for the Right Honourable Stephen Harper in the Prime Minister's Office.
 Nancy subsequently served as director of communications for the Minister of Canadian Heritage before returning home to Saskatchewan.

-From 2007 to 2010, she served as Minister of Environment and Minister Responsible for Saskatchewan Water Corporation, Saskatchewan Watershed Authority, and Water Appeal Board.
+From 2007 to 2010, Nancy served as Minister of Environment and Minister responsible for Saskatchewan Water Corporation, Saskatchewan Watershed Authority, and the Water Appeal Board.